What was the Spanish Civil War?

 The Spanish Civil War was, at its simplest, a conflict between two Spanish armies.

-The Spanish government forces was known as the Republicans.
+The Spanish government forces were known as the Republicans.
 They also included two important groups: the anarchists and socialists, with groups like the CNT (Confederación Nacional del Trabajo) and the UGT (Unión General de Trabajadores) being pivotal in organizing militias and collectivizing industries for the conflict.

 In addition, over 40,000 volunteers from around the world joined the International Brigades to support the Republican side, including notable figures like Ernest Hemingway and George Orwell, who later wrote about their experiences in the conflict.